Sir Seewoosagur Ramgoolam Botanical Garden: Function

 Between 1810 and 1849, the gardens went through an unsettled and difficult period.
 In 1849, James Duncan was appointed director of the much neglected gardens.
 He restored the abandoned gardens to something of their former beauty and introduced numerous species of plants including many of the palms now represented in the gardens.

 By the middle of the last century, the sugar industry had been fast developing, and the gardens provided a suitable site for the introduction of new cane varieties from other parts of the world.
 Dr. Charles Meller, one of the directors of the garden, was sent to Australia and New Zealand to bring new varieties of canes; unfortunately, he died in the course of the journey.

 When the malaria epidemic struck Mauritius in 1866, much of the gardens were used as a nursery for the production of thousands of Eucalyptus tereticornis trees which were introduced in an attempt to control the disease by drying out the marshes of the country, the breeding places of mosquitoes.

 The Director of the Botanic Gardens became in due course also the Conservator of forests.
 The gardens stayed under his care until the creation of the Department of Agriculture in 1913.
 The latter then took over the responsibility of the gardens and they have remained under its control ever since.

 Following the death of Seewoosagur Ramgoolam in December 1985 part of the Botanical Garden became a crematorium as the former politician became the first person to be cremated within its grounds.
 Since 1985 other politicians have used the crematorium, where a permanent concrete Samadhi has been erected, to commemorate the anniversary of Ramgoolam's death.

 Following the death of Anerood Jugnauth in June 2021 part of the garden became a crematorium as the former president and former prime minister became the second person to be cremated within its grounds.
 A permanent Samadhi has been erected, to commemorate the anniversary of Jugnauth’s death.
 A lotus statue has been placed on the Samadhi.
-On a plaque next to his samadhi, it has his photo and something he said:

-"Never forget that you have a responsibility towards your motherland that you cannot ignore.
-You have to show a sense of patriotism that has been the common success factor of all great achieving nations."